IBlameAyush/Stick-Hero---Js/README.md

 A simple yet addictive stick bridge game built with HTML, CSS, and JavaScript, packaged as a desktop app using Electron.
 The player must stretch sticks to cross platforms and score points.

 🚀 Features

-🎯 Stretch and drop sticks to cross platforms
+🎯 Stretch and drop sticks to cross platforms. <br>
-🌄 Randomly generated background, platforms, and trees 🔥 Perfect-hit scoring bonus
+🌄 Randomly generated background, platforms, and trees.<br>
+🔥 Perfect-hit scoring bonus.<br>
-🖥️ Packaged into a standalone .exe with custom app icon ⚡ Cross-platform support (Windows, Linux, Mac via Electron)
+🖥️ Packaged into a standalone .exe with custom app icon.
+⚡ Cross-platform support (Windows, Linux, Mac via Electron).

 📂 Project Structure
 📦 Stick Hero - Js